tobega/tailspin-v0/TailspinReference.md

 A structure is a collection of named values without any inherent order.
 The field values of a structure can be accessed by appending a dot and the field key identifier to the [dereference](#dereference) of the structure.
 E.g. if the structure `{ a: 1 }` is the _current value_, the value `1` can be accessed by `$it.a`.

+### Keyed values
+A structure can be [deconstructed](#deconstructor) into a stream of keyed values (or key-value pairs).
+The stream of keyed values can be [restructured](#restructuring) into a structure at some point.

+While keyed values can be treated separately to some extent, currently the only way to create them is inside a [structure literal](#structure-literal).
+Since structures also can be restructured into a structure. this is not a problem.